Lordstown Motors stock plunges after CEO and CFO resign - KESQ

 Lordstown didn’t give a concrete reason for the departures of CEO Steve Burns and CFO Julio Rodriguez.

-The stock was already down more than 40% so far in 2021 before Monday’s news because the company, which went public last year through a merger with a special purpose acquisition company (SPAC), has been struggling to ramp up production of its electric pickup, the Endurance.

-Lordstown has named its lead independent director Angela Strand as executive chairwoman to oversee the company until a replacement is found for Burns, who is also giving up his seat on Lordstown’s board.

-Lordstown has also been battling charges from a research firm named Hindenburg that has questioned the validity of various sales contracts and also raised safety concerns about the Endurance.
+Lordstown has been battling charges from a research firm named Hindenburg that has questioned the validity of various sales contracts and also raised safety concerns about its electric pickup, the Endurance.

 In a separate statement Monday, Lordstown said that a special committee that reviewed the Hindenburg allegations concluded that the research firm’s findings are “in significant respects, false and misleading.”